Back to glossary

 • Schedule with timezone awareness, especially for global audiences

-• Verify the first 5–10 auto-published posts manually to catch formatting issues
+• Verify the first 5 to 10 auto-published posts manually to catch formatting issues